Chris-Kramer/cv101_assignment_2/readme.md

 The script will print out `DONE!
 THE CROPPED PICTURES AND THE PICTURE OF CONTOUR LINES ARE LOCATED IN THE FOLDER'output'` when it is done running.

 ### Running on windows without a bash emulator
-If you're running on a local windows machine, and don't have a bash emulator, you have to set up a virtual environment, activate it, install dependencies (requirements.txt), and then run the script manually from the src folder.
+If you're running on a local windows machine, and don't have a bash emulator, you have to set up a virtual environment, activate it, install dependencies (requirements.txt), and then run the python script manually from the src folder.

 ## Output
 The output is three images which can be found in the folder "output".
 The default names are the following: